WeblateOrg/weblate/docs/faq.rst

 How does Weblate credit translators?
 ------------------------------------

-Every change made in Weblate is committed into VCS under translators name.
+Every change made in Weblate is committed into VCS under the translators name.
 This way every single change has proper authorship and you can track it down using standard VCS tools you use for code.

-Additionally, when translation file format supports it, the file headers are updated to include translator name.
+Additionally, when the translation file format supports it, the file headers are updated to include the translator name.

 .. seealso:: :djadmin:`list_translators`

-Why does Weblate force to have show all po files in single tree?
+Why does Weblate force to show all po files in a single tree?
 ----------------------------------------------------------------

-Weblate was designed in a way that every po file is represented as single component.
-This is beneficial for translators, that they know what they are actually translating.
+Weblate was designed in a way that every po file is represented as a single component.
+This is beneficial for translators, so they know what they are actually translating.
 If you feel your project should be translated as one, consider merging these po files.
 It will make life easier even for translators not using Weblate.